ssurabhi10/cv/README.md

 ## Headline
 **SDE-3, Team Lead + Excecution, Frontend Engineering, Scalable Systems**
-<em>Highly skilled and motivated Senior Software Engineer with 8+ years of experience in designing, developing, and implementing
-innovative software solutions.
+Highly skilled and motivated Senior Software Engineer with 8+ years of experience in designing, developing, and implementing innovative software solutions.
 Strong expertise in JavaScript, TypeScript, React, Node, and Web technologies.
-Seeking a challenging position to contribute my technical proficiency and leadership abilities to drive success in a dynamic software development environment.</em>
+Seeking a challenging position to contribute my technical proficiency and leadership abilities to drive success in a dynamic software development environment.

 ## Experience